 As a retired Ranger, Jim knows why CAS JTAC training can make all the difference and how to provide that training in the best way possible.
 He takes pride in being part of a team that places an emphasis on consulting with instructors and troops to provide the most current and correct TTPs that are responsive to the emergent needs of troops in theater.

 Hailing from rural Connecticut, Jim now resides in Kentucky and enjoys the outdoors from his lakeside home that he shares with his wife and three children.
-When he’s not flying for BAT, you can find him chasing the clouds in his YAK 52.
+When he’s not flying for Blue Air Training, you can find him chasing the clouds in his YAK 52.